African Beignets (Puff Puff Recipe)

 Ingredients for beignets (also known as puff puff)

 • You’ll also need oil for frying.
-Vegetable oil, canola oil, or corn oil are all good choices.
+Vegetable oil, canola oil, corn oil, or peanut oil are all good choices.

 If you’re sensitive to the smell of fried food in your home, use a fryer with a lid.
 I have this fryer and the lid is super helpful in keeping smells to a minimum.
 It’s also really easy to use.